tianyi-gu/phillipian/README.md

 Welcome to _The Phillipian_ vol. CXLVII's Mobile App

+developed and maintained by Tianyi Gu, Managing Editor, CXLVII

 (to be released on iOS and Android web store)
 Access _The Phillipian's_ online website [here](https://phillipian.net)!